christofhunte/openemr-install-config-lifecycle/README.md

 <img src="https://i.imgur.com/PoOobZ3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-2. I copied the public IP Address from the Virtual Machine and pasted into Remote Desktop (Microsoft Remote Desktop).
+2. I copied the public IP Address from the Virtual Machine and pasted it into Remote Desktop (Microsoft Remote Desktop).
 I then logged into the server with the username and password I created for the VM.
 </p>
 <br />